 - Bring torches.
-The electricity is going to be shut off to many locations, and they’re often overgrown which make them even darker.
+The electricity is going to be shut off in many locations, and they’re often overgrown which makes them even darker.

 - Wear tough boots.
 The amount of broken glass you’ll find is ridiculous.
-From people breaking in, to teenagers using it as somewhere to drink.
+From people breaking in, or teenagers using it as somewhere to drink.

 - Wear layers.
-It’s better to catch your jacket or jumper on a rusty nail, than it is your bare skin.
+It’s better to catch your jacket or jumper on a rusty nail, than your bare skin.